ethereum/EIPs/EIPS/eip-FOCIL.md

 - **`Slot N`, `t=0 to 8s`**:
 IL committee members construct their local ILs and broadcast them over the P2P network after processing the block for slot `N` and confirming it as the head.
 If no block is received by `t=7s`, they should run `get_head` and build and release their local ILs based on their node’s canonical head.

-By default, local ILs are built by selecting raw transactions from the public mempool, ordered by priority fees, up to the local IL’s maximum size in bits (e.g., 8 kb per local IL).
+By default, local ILs are built by selecting raw transactions from the public mempool, ordered by priority fees, up to the local IL’s maximum size in bits (e.g., 8 KB per local IL).
 Additional rules can be optionally applied to maximize CR, such as prioritizing valid transactions that have been pending in the mempool the longest.

 ##### Nodes